 Delegates of the Medical Officer of Health enquire into all new licence applications and renewals.
-The Medical Officer of Health is particularly interested in processes or conditions that may minimise harm to the community from the sale and supply of alcohol, and in Host Responsibility practices.
+The Medical Officer of Health is particularly interested in processes or conditions that may minimise harm to the community from the sale and supply of alcohol.